tueboesen/Constrained-Neural-Networks/README.md

   nskip:
 ```

 Similarly, results in table two can be generated with train_water.py, though it should be noted that this takes significantly longer to run.
-The dataset required for `train_water.py` is too large for Github, but can be found using DOI:
+The dataset required for `train_water.py` is too large for Github, but can be found using [DOI:
-10.5281/zenodo.7981759, and needs to be downloaded and unpacked to ./data
+10.5281/zenodo.7981759](https://zenodo.org/doi/10.5281/zenodo.7981759), and needs to be downloaded and unpacked to ./data .
+A script for downloading and unpacking the water dataset is found in `./data/download_water_data.py`

 In order to produce any of the other results in table 2, the appropriate settings are changed in configuration file `./config/water_tables.yaml`.

 ### Creating custom constraints